BP, contractors start trial for worst U.S. offshore spill

 NEW ORLEANS (Reuters) - A long-awaited trial over the biggest U.S. offshore oil spill began on Monday, with governments, businesses and individuals blaming BP Plc mostly for the 2010 disaster that killed 11 rig workers and spilled 4 million barrels of oil into the Gulf of Mexico.

-“Not only was it within BP’s power to prevent the tragedy, it was its responsibility,” Mike Underhill, a U.S. Justice Department trial attorney, said at the trial over legal culpability for the blowout and spill.
+“Not only was it within BP’s power to prevent the tragedy, it was its responsibility,” Assistant U.S. Attorney Mike Underhill said at the trial over legal culpability for the blowout and spill.

 The trial is being held with no jury before Judge Carl Barbier at federal court in New Orleans.